Share maps

 • The layers in the map must also be shared.
 For example, if you share the map with your organization, but the map contains layers that are only shared with specific groups, members outside those groups will not have access to the layers when they open the map, and the map will appear empty.

-• For a map to be accessible to the public (and if your organization allows sharing outside the organization), you must share it with everyone.
+• For a map to be accessible to the public, you must share it with everyone.
 Ensure that the layers in the map are also shared with everyone.
+Sharing public items through an organization’s website can result in accessibility issues for anonymous users if the organization does not allow for anonymous access.

-• You can create an app with a map from the My content tab of the content page or from Map Viewer using the Create app button Create app.
+• You can create an app with a map from the My content tab of the Content page or from Map Viewer using Create app Create app.

 • To share a map publicly that contains subscriber content or premium content, you can create a map-based app and configure it to allow access to the content through your organizational subscription.
 (Your subscription will incur any credit costs.)